cxj/cxj.github.io/_posts/2013-04-23-burp-proxy.md

 ---
 layout: post
-title: Using Burp with SSL Web Service Client
+title: Burp as a Web Service Proxy
 ---

 Building a web service client can be easier when one can see the actual data    being exchanged.
-If the web service uses SOAP and SSL, the task is a bit more  complex.
+If the web service uses SSL, this can be difficult.

-[Tcpmon](http://ws.apache.org/tcpmon/) is a simple proxy which formats XML messages, but it only speaks HTTP.
-While my client can speak either HTTP or HTTPS, the server only allows HTTPS connections.
-I needed a proxy to speak HTTP to my client on one side and HTTPS to the server.
+There are a variety of proxies one can use to view HTTP message exchanges but few support SSL.
 Enter [Burp](http://portswigger.net/burp/).

 1. Obtain Burp.
 2. Launch Burp (e.g. java -jar burpsuite.jar)